-Nature’s Place in Minden Hills, formerly known as R.D.
-Lawrence Place, is an Environmental Museum and Resource Centre with a mandate to educate, inspire and expand our understanding of our place in nature.
+Nature’s Place in Minden Hills is a nature interpretive centre, with a mandate to educate, inspire and expand our understanding of our place in nature.

 The white pine cone is our symbol.
 White pines were plentiful during the 1800s in Haliburton Highlands but were logged nearly to extinction.
 Now this symbolic pine cone is a constant reminder of our impact on Nature.